hellovietduc/phinnn-bot/README.md

     addreminder - Add a new reminder
-    addpayment - Add a payment this month payments - Show payment summary this month startpomodoro - Start a pomodoro
+    addpayment - Add a payment this month payments - Show payment summary this month searchandsend - Google Search this text and send results at specified time
-    stoppomodoro - Stop a pomorodo
-    searchandsend - Google Search this text and send results at specified time
     ```